 - Rinse the mats with high pressure water.

-- Apply an APC, and scrub into the leather using a brush.
+- Apply an APC, and scrub into the rubber using a brush.

 - Rinse again pressure water and repeat if necessary.